Skip to main content

 This extensive literature review by García Martínez, Behr, and Denkenberger explores non-agricultural food production methods, emphasizing their potential to complement traditional agriculture and increase global food system resilience against climate shocks, biological threats, and extreme catastrophic scenarios like nuclear or volcanic winters.
 They highlight key technologies, such as fermentation and nonbiological synthesis, which can independently produce all essential macronutrients, amino acids, and vitamins, offering sustainable and cost-effective alternatives to agriculture, even in extreme conditions.

-Abrupt Sunlight Reduction Scenario (ASRS), Literature review, Agricultural Resilience, Food & supply chains, Single Cell Protein (SCP), Lignocellulosic biomass
+Abrupt Sunlight Reduction Scenario (ASRS), Literature review, Nuclear winter, Agricultural Resilience, Single Cell Protein (SCP), Lignocellulosic biomass

 Abstract